3 things that you can do right now

 Being an excellent mentor is much like being an excellent teacher.
 You cannot just rely on box ticking; going the ‘extra mile’ is a prerequisite of the job.
 As part of our role as mentors, it is vital that we are advocates, not just for our job but also for our profession.
 Let’s face it, teaching can be a bit of a ‘closed off’ world.
 There seems to be a new acronym every week, very few people have much time to discuss their day-to-day job with anyone outside of school and there is still a lack of understanding of just how much effort goes into being a teacher within our schools.

 The professional behaviours you demonstrate when working with your mentee will have a lasting impact on them and will most likely be the model they use to judge their own professional behaviour.
 If they are looking up to someone who is enthusiastic, engaged and positive about the idea of being a mentor, then that will only encourage them to show the same characteristics.
 By being a mentor, you are immediately lifted into the role of someone who is being relied upon by someone else.
 There will be explicit and implicit roles and responsibilities that fall upon your shoulders and advocating is one of the more implicit.
 The fact that you are contributing to the development of other practitioners means you are already an advocate.
-How you go about the business of supporting them, and the attitudes you show, are where the best mentors excel.
+The ITTECF acts as a minimum entitlement for trainee teachers.
+The term Expert Colleagues is used frequently and it is an expectation that trainee teachers benefit from expert practice.
+Standard 8, Professional Behaviours, in particular outlines how trainees should be guided to develop as a professional.
 Ensuring that you are aware of what the expectations are that have been placed on you and ensuring that you are doing the best that you possibly can, are examples of how you can be an excellent advocate for our amazing profession.
 Being an advocate is not being perfect; it is ensuring that you demonstrate the qualities and professional values that you believe are the ingredients of the very best teachers and mentors.

 What is mentoring all about?